MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 Starting around January 15, 2019, if you’re deploying Office (that comes with your Office 365 business plan) on a Mac, Teams will be installed by default if you’re using the Office suite install package.

 If you don’t want Teams installed by default, there will be a install package available that doesn't include Teams.
 You can also use the install packages for individual applications, such as Word or Excel.
-For links to the latest install packages, see [Update history for Office for Mac](https://docs.microsoft.com/officeupdates/update-history-office-for-mac).
+For links to the most current install packages, see [Update history for Office for Mac](https://docs.microsoft.com/officeupdates/update-history-office-for-mac).

 If you’re letting your users install Office for themselves on a Mac, such as from [https://teams.microsoft.com/downloads](https://teams.microsoft.com/downloads), you can’t prevent Teams from being installed by default.